 - 3.1 Manual Muscle testing is conducted following Kendall, F.P., McCreary, E.K., Provance, P.G., McIntyre Rodgers, M., & Romani, W.A.
 (2005).
 Muscles: Testing and function with posture and pain.
 Baltimore, MD: Lippincott Williams & Wilkins. - 3.2 The neurological and functional assessment of athletes with loss of muscle power will be conducted in accordance with the ASIA Classification and will be taken into consideration when provided by a medical practitioner.
-(Maynard (1997): International Standards for Neurological and Functional Classification of Spinal Cord Injury). - 3.3 Coordination-related impairments are evaluated by means of the Modified Ashworth Scale as defined in Bohannon, R. and Smith, M. (1987).
-"Interrater reliability of a modified Ashworth scale of muscle spasticity."
-Physical Therapy 67(2): 206.

-For range of motion dysfunction; co-ordination is the principal parameter to evaluate cerebral palsy and other neurological conditions.
+(Maynard (1997): International Standards for Neurological and Functional Classification of Spinal Cord Injury). - 3.3 Coordination-related impairments are evaluated by means of the-Australian Spasticity Assessment Scale (ASAS) The Australian Spasticity Assessment Scale (ASAS) is used to assess spasticity in the muscle groups of the upper limbs and lower limbs in Athletes who present with a Neurological impairment affecting the Central Nervous System for example those Athletes who present with Spastic Hypertonia. - For range of motion dysfunction; co-ordination is the principal parameter to evaluate cerebral palsy and other neurological conditions.
 For athletes affected by spasticity, dystonia or athetosis, points are awarded for each controlled action.
-This is used in conjunction with the Modified Ashworth Scale, when appropriate.

-3.4 Limitations in active and passive range of movement are assessed from anatomical reference points as identified in Berryman Reese, N., & Bandy, W.D.
+This is used in conjunction with the Australian Spasticity Assessment Scale (ASAS), when appropriate. - 3.4 Limitations in active and passive range of movement are assessed from anatomical reference points as identified in Berryman Reese, N., & Bandy, W.D.
 (2002).
 Joint Range of Motion and Muscle Length Testing.
 W.B.
-Saunders Company.

-The range of motion in the case of injury being of orthopaedic origin, and may have problems of ankylosis of latent pathology in a reduction of range of movement, the point score (from 0 to 5)

-- 3.5 Loss of limb is assessed by means of measurement of the anatomical reference points as identified in Berryman Reese, N., & Bandy, W.D.
+Saunders Company. - The range of motion in the case of injury being of orthopaedic origin, and may have problems of ankylosis of latent pathology in a reduction of range of movement, the point score (from 0 to 5) - 3.5 Loss of limb is assessed by means of measurement of the anatomical reference points as identified in Berryman Reese, N., & Bandy, W.D.
 (2002).
 Joint Range of Motion and Muscle Length Testing.
 W.B.
-Saunders Company. - 3.6 Muscle power and range of movement are assessed over the functional range for the sport of Wheelchair Fencing as described in Table 1 below.

-The muscle power will be assessed according to the point score based upon the Daniels and Worthingham (D & W) scale published in 2002.
+Saunders Company. - 3.6 Muscle power and range of movement are assessed over the functional range for the sport of Wheelchair Fencing as described in the Table below. - The muscle power will be assessed according to the point score based upon the Daniels and Worthingham (D & W) scale published in 2002.
+Daniels L, Worthingham K: Muscle Testing Techniques of Manual Examination, 7th Edition.
+Philadelphia, PA: W.B Saunders Co.; 2002 - 3.7 The assessment of trunk stability for the purpose of identifying the level of balance and recovery is performed using the bench test and wheelchair functional tests in the Table below.
+Balance tests can be performed in order to appreciate standing balance deficits for athletes who can stand.
+Tests is the mini-Best test. - 3.8 Ataxia is assessed according to the following: 1.
+Schmitz-Hubsch T, Tezenas du Montcel S,Baliko L, Berciano J, Boesch S et al. Scale for the assessment and rating of ataxia: development of a new clinical scale.
+Neurology 2006;66:1717-1720.
+And 2.Weyer A, Abele M,

+Schmitz-Hubsch T, Schoch B, Frings M et al. Reliability and validity of the Scale for the WPF Rules for competition.
+Book 4 Classification Rules.

+Version: February 2023

+Assessment and Rating of Ataxia: A Studying 64 ataxia patients.
+Mov Disord 2007;22:1633-16 Swaine, B. R., Desrosiers, J, Bourbonnais D, & Larochelle, JL.
+Norms for 15- to 34-year-olds for different versions of the finger-to-nose test.
+Archives of Physical Medicine and Rehabilitation, 2005;86:1665-1669.

+3.9 Athetosis is to be assessed using the Dyskinesia Impairment Scale (Monbaliu E. et al. (2012), Development Medicine and Child Neurology, 54: 278-283).